-The final mark will be determined as follows:
+The final course mark will be determined as follows:

-Assignments: 25%
+Assignments: 20%

-Quiz: 15%
+Group projects: 20%

 Final assessment: 60%

 Total: 100%

 Note: Students must pass the final examination to pass this course.
 Students who fail the final examination will be assigned the aggregate mark, as determined above, or 48%, whichever is less.
 Students who have failed this course previously must repeat all components of the course.
 No special permissions will be granted enabling a student to retain laboratory, assignment or test marks from previous years.
 Previously completed assignments and laboratories cannot be resubmitted.